High Heel Drag Queen Race

 The High Heel Drag Queen Race is an informal costumed drag queen race in Washington, D.C.
-Each year on the Tuesday before the Halloween holiday, thousands of spectators come to Dupont Circle to watch as 100 or so costumed drag queens show off their elaborate outfits and race down 17th Street.
+Each year on the Tuesday before Halloween (October 31), thousands of spectators come to Dupont Circle to watch as 100 or so costumed drag queens show off their elaborate outfits and race down 17th Street.
 Bars and restaurants along the route prepare special drinks and dishes for the occasion.